symmetry

 the existence of 32 point groups in three dimensions.
 The existence of

-A student can be given confidence in this if he considers the seven
+personally.
+A student can be given confidence in this if he considers the

 two-dimensional pattern repeating only in one dimension, ie a frieze.